MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/troubleshooting-broken-references.md

 ## Network connection or authentication has failed

 There can be many possible causes for inaccessible files.
 For example, there might be a failed network connection or a failed authentication.
 Conversely, each cause might have a unique means of recovery.
-For example, you might have to contact the local administrator for access to the required resources.
+For example, you might have to contact the local administrator to access the required resources.
 However, deleting the reference and fixing the code that used it is always an option.

 ## Referenced COM component isn't installed on computer